RiteshTiwari-2003/namaste-react-2.0/Readme.md

 also we need to remove the error once it is fixed , and the form need to be submitted to the user

 there are many library available for form validation and error handling in react js , but using them make this very complicated

+#### routing in react js in single page application
+a single page application is an application , which uses a single html page for initial loading and after that all futher interaction managed by javasript these interaction include handling user event data chnages moving between pages for navigation in react to handle navigation between pages , which is caused by change in the current url, we use routing library . although there are many routing library available in react react torter is the most populer library